Morgy93/foodsharing/docs/src/system-architecture-pattern.md

 ## Introduction

 The foodsharing platform is a old system, which have different migrations running.
-This section tries to describe my understanding of the provided architecture and tries to filter the old found stuff.
+This chapter describes the architecture of the PHP backend.

 ## Overview

-The system provide a web interface which is communicating with the backend via RestAPI and websockets.
+The foodsharing platform provide a web interface which is communicating with the backend via RestAPI and websockets.
-The backend provides a RestAPI which use transactions (services) for realization of buisness logic.
+The backend provides a RestAPI which use transactions (services) for realization of business logic.
-The websockets are managed by a chat server, this server exchange important information via RestAPI and redis (cache).
-(The chat server stuff is not verified yet).
+The websockets are managed by a "chat" server, this server exchange important information via RestAPI and redis.

 The RestAPI use [permissions](backend-permissions-roles.md) to check rights of a user to execute actions or get information.
 The permission check basic information came from session instances or transactions.

 The transaction use gateways to get information from the database and can store them into the session.

-### Old stuff

-The old basic system used a MVC-pattern to separate visualization from the data and the control.
-This is visable by Xhr, control, view or model classes.
-In some migrated modules with RestAPI are Gateways directly.
-Other parts use the permissions to check states which belong to the buisness logic.

 ~~~plantuml
 @startuml